Naomikh/Booking-System/README.md

 #  Step 1 : Clone the Repository

-1. Open your terminal and navigate to the directory where you want to clone the project.
+1. Download the Zip file to your directory by clicking on [Code] and [Download Zip] or Open your terminal and navigate to the directory where you want to clone the project.
 2. Run the following command:
    https://github.com/Naomikh/Booking-System.git
-3. Navigate into the project folder: cd wordpress-website
+3. Navigate into the project folder: cd wordpress-websit
+   - If downloaded the Zip file, extract to prefered folder.

  # Step 2: Install Local Server